-- a.
-Rotate the flywheel by hand to bring one piston rod to top dead center of the cylinder assembly. - b.
+- Rotate the flywheel by hand to bring one piston rod to top dead center of the cylinder assembly. - b.
 Set the thrust washer and one shim on the shoulder of the piston rod. - c.
 With light pressure, squeeze the piston rings inward while threading the piston clockwise onto the rod.
 Tighten with the 3" adjustable spanner wrench. - d.
-Rotate the crankshaft by hand a number of times to verify that the pistons are centered in the cylinder bores.
-Adjust the cylinder so that the pistons DO NOT touch the cylinder walls. - e.
-Using an alternating pattern, torque the cylinder capscrews per Table 7 "Bolt Torque."
+Follow this same procedure for the second piston. - Rotate the crankshaft by hand a number of times to verify that the pistons are centered in the cylinder bores.
+Adjust the cylinder so that the pistons DO NOT touch the cylinder walls. - f.
+Using an alternating pattern, torque the cylinder capscrews per Table 7 - "Bolt Torque."